 What Does The Beam Wing Do In F1?

 The beam wing on an F1 car is designed to help the car produce more downforce, and also to deflect a lot of the dirty air up and over the cars behind.
 The beam wing sits underneath the main rear wing, on either side of the exhaust, acting almost like an extension of the diffuser.

-The beam wing sits almost directly under the main rear wing of an F1 car, with each element sitting either side of the exhaust pipe at the back of the car.
 This means the beam wing on a modern F1 car plays no role in directing air either from the exhaust itself or onto the rear wing to enhance downforce.
+But it does deflect a lot of the dirty air coming off the car (more on that soon) and it plays a key role in producing downforce.

 Air flowing over the beam wing will lead to some downforce generation, but the primary downforce function is really to act as an extension of the F1 car’s diffuser at the back of the car.
 The beam wing helps create an area of low pressure at the top of the diffuser, helping ‘suck’ more air under the car, boosting downforce through the ground effect, and making the diffuser more effective.

 But the air that flows over the rest of the car, from the front wing and over the sidepods all the way to the beam wing, is also then deflected up and – ideally – over the cars behind.

 It’s not a perfect solution though, as not only does the car still produce some outwash (essentially dirty air that doesn’t flow directly over the car and instead goes largely out to the sides), but the dirty air that does go off the back doesn’t just catapult into the sky never to come back down.